-On your way to the Roman Forum you’ll cross Piazza Venezia, where several massive roads intersect encircled by the Palazzo Venezia, the Church of St Mark, the Church of the Most Holy Name of Mary, and most prominent, the Altare della Patria.
+On your way to the Roman Forum you’ll cross Piazza Venezia.
+Here several massive roads intersect encircled by the Palazzo Venezia, the Church of St Mark, the Church of the Most Holy Name of Mary, and most prominent, the Altare della Patria.

-This huge monument is relatively modern compared to most of the sights in Rome, built in the early 20th century in honour of the first king of unified Italy, Victor Emmanuel.
-It covers around 17,000 square metres and reaches to 266 ft high including the statues, and with all the stone horses, columns and fountains, you can easily see why it’s often dismissed as pompous.
+This huge monument is relatively modern compared to most of the sights in Rome.
+Built in the early 20th century, it honours the first king of unified Italy, Victor Emmanuel.
+Covers around 17,000 square metres, it reaches to 266 ft high including the statues.
+With all the stone horses, columns and fountains, you can see why it gets dismissed as being pompous.

-Its height means it can be seen from most parts of Rome and the glaring white of the marble makes it stand out conspicuously from the surrounding brown architecture.
-Its local nicknames include la torta nuziale (“the wedding cake”), la dentiera (“the dentures”), macchina da scrivere (“the typewriter”) and la zuppa inglese (“the English trifle”) – none of which are meant to be complimentary.
+Its height means you can see it from most parts of Rome.
+Plus, the glaring white of the marble makes it stand out conspicuously from the surrounding brown architecture.
+Its local nicknames include la torta nuziale (“the wedding cake”), la dentiera (“the dentures”), macchina da scrivere (“the typewriter”) and la zuppa inglese (“the English trifle”).
+None are meant to be complimentary.

-A section of the monument is dedicated to the Tomb of the Unknown Soldier, holding an eternal flame as a memorial to all the unidentified soldiers after World War I. If you’ve been to Paris, this is similar to the Tomb of the Unknown Soldier and eternal flame under the Arc de Triomphe.
+A section of the monument is dedicated to the Tomb of the Unknown Soldier.
+It holds an eternal flame as a memorial to all the unidentified soldiers after World War I. If you’ve been to Paris, this is similar to the Tomb of the Unknown Soldier and eternal flame under the Arc de Triomphe.

 15:30 – Foro Romano